REDCap-C2E2/systematic-review-tamplate/README.md

 ### Changes to be made for records that require consensus decison
 - unhide hidden fields
 - change form status from "Complete" to "Incomplete"

+### Script to tabulate contingency table at each stage, agreement breakdown of reviewer decisions

+### Script to tabulate final decsions after each stage (Selection and Screening, Eligibility)